Hong Kong University of Science and Technology

-The Hong Kong University of Science and Technology (HKUST) is a public research university in Clear Water Bay Peninsula, New Territories, Hong Kong.
-Founded in 1991 by the British Hong Kong Government, it was the territory's third institution to be granted university status.
+The Hong Kong University of Science and Technology (HKUST) is a public university in Sai Kung District, New Territories, Hong Kong.
+Founded in 1991, it was the territory's third institution to be granted university status, and the first university without any precursory existence upon its formation.
+It occupies a 60 ha seaside site in Tai Po Tsai, Clear Water Bay Peninsula.